-As interim Dean in the School of Health and Social Care, Mike brings 20 years of experience as a clinician and leader in the NHS to recruiting and educating the health and social care workforces of the future.
-He has worked in a number of innovative roles in the health sector - most recently designing, developing and leading a team of practitioners delivering anaesthesia in a large acute NHS Trust.
-He also worked with numerous other NHS organisation and Private Sector providers to develop their workforces, as well as delivering commercial education programmes nationally and internationally.
+Mike has worked in a number of innovative roles in the health sector prior to moving into Higher Education on a full-time basis in 2017.
+His roles have included designing, developing and leading a team of practitioners delivering anaesthesia in a large acute NHS Trust.
+He also worked with numerous other NHS organisations and Private Sector providers to develop their workforces, as well as delivering commercial education programmes nationally and internationally.

 Professional memberships and activities